 Most G-SIBs already meet their final requirements for TLAC and the market has so far absorbed issuance without difficulty.
 TLAC requirements are intended to ensure that a failing bank has sufficient equity and debt resources to absorb losses and to recapitalise the bank without taxpayer support in a resolution.
-G-SIBs in advanced economies already meet the 2019 transitional TLAC requirements and are well on the way to meeting final requirements in force from 2022.
+All G-SIBs that will be required to meet the final TLAC standard in 2022 are estimated, as at end-June 2020, to meet or exceed the 2022 minimum external TLAC requirement on both RWA and leverage ratio exposure measures.
 Most G-SIB TLAC debt has been issued to replace maturing ineligible debt.
 The markets absorbed this issuance without difficulty in the relatively benign market conditions that were observed during the implementation phase.
 While global minimum TLAC requirements apply only to G-SIBs, some jurisdictions also require D-SIBs and other banks to meet similar loss absorbency requirements.